-Payment should be made at the higher BK rate of \$650 per month if the teacher's license has been verified.
-If the effective date precedes the issue date of the license, the reimbursement rate may be adjusted by the contracting agency when submitting revised attendance sheets and summary sheets for the months in question, including the reason for the prior month adjustment.
-Submit this to the attention of the DCDEE Business Office.
-The purpose of the adjustment to the reimbursement rate will be to retroactively reimburse the NC Pre-K classroom(s) based on the effective date of the teacher's license being an earlier date than the issue/received date.
+Payment should be made at the higher rate of \$650 per month once it has been verified the NC Pre-K Lead Teacher has been issued a Birth-Kindergarten (BK) License.
+If the effective date precedes the issue date of the license, the payment rate may be adjusted by the contracting agency when submitting revised FSR documents and attendance reports for the months in question, including the reason for the prior month adjustment.
+The revised FSR documents and attendance reports need to be submitted to the attention of the DCDEE Business Office.
+The purpose of the adjustment to the payment rate will be to retroactively reimburse the NC Pre-K site(s)/classroom(s) based on the effective date of the teacher's BK License being an earlier date than the issue/received date.
+The NC Pre-K Plan will calculate payment for the classroom according to the approved Lead Teacher's education and licensure level, as long as the individual has worked as the Lead Teacher for one (1) day during the month.
+The NC Pre-K Plan should be updated regularly and the payment rates adjusted, as needed, for the Lead Teacher.